dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 gzip_proxied any;
 gzip_comp_level 6;
 gzip_buffers 32 4k;
-gzip_http_version 1.1;
 gzip_min_length 1024;
 gzip_types text/plain text/css application/json application/javascript text/xml application/xml application/xml+rss text/javascript image/svg+xml;
 ```

-This enables gzip compression for HTML, CSS, SVG and JS responses at level 6, which
+This enables gzip compression for HTML, CSS, SVG and JS responses at a level
-strikes a nice balance between compute cost and compression ratio.
+that strikes a nice balance between compute cost and compression ratio.

 Responses with a `Content-Length` header of less than 1024 bytes are not
 compressed, since they would barely benefit from it.